BYU-PCCL/DL-MPC/README.md

 ## Overview

-This is a companion repository to the paper "Using First Principles for Deep Learning andModel-Based Control of Soft Robots."
+This is a companion repository to the paper "Using First Principles for Deep Learning and Model-Based Control of Soft Robots."

 The goals for this repository are the following:
 - Provide all data used for the experiments